 Debtor turnover ratio indicates the velocity of debt collection of a company.
 In simple words, this ratio indicates the efficiency of the companies in debt collection.
 Generally, higher the value of debtors" turnover, the more efficient is the receivable management.
 It is observed from the table-3 that SAIL has the average debtor turnover of 11.79 which is less than the industry average of 14.54 indicating a non-satisfactory collection policy during the study period.
 In contrast, RINL has the average of 44.77, higher than the industry average, signifying a satisfactory performance in managing the collection policy.
-The above table explains a good consistency in terms of debtor turnover as the coefficient of variation of 0.31 indicating highly consistent performance in collection management.
+The above table explains a good consistency in terms of debtor turnover as the coefficient of variation of the industry as a whole is 0.74 for the study period.
+SAIL contains the coefficient of variation of 0.31 indicating highly consistent performance in collection management.
 While in case of RINL the coefficient of variation is 0.78 indicating low consistency.
 Low consistency may be resulted into scarcity of fund, increase in bad debt risk, etc.